slackapi/bolt-js/docs/_deployments/heroku.md

 cd bolt-js-getting-started-app/
 ```

-Now that you have the app, let's prepare it for Heroku.
+Now that you have an app, let's prepare it for Heroku.

 ---